Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US004/01.requirements-engineering/US004-requiremements-engineering.md

 **From the specifications document:**

->	The owner provides property characteristics and the requested price and sends the request to an agent
+>	The owner provides agency characteristics and the requested price and sends the request to an agent

 >	The agent sets the commission and publishes the offer in the system.
 The commission can be a fixed amount or a percentage.